egnrse/configs/README.md

 - have the `archlinux-xdg-menu` package installed
 - run: `XDG_MENU_PREFIX=arch- kbuildsycoca6 --noincremental`
 (kbuildsycoca6 is part of the kservice package, which is a dependency of dolphin)

-This fixes dolphin not finding programs.
-**this function is in the rightclick menu of dolphin** (if u put the files from `/other/servicemenus` in the correct place)
+This fixes dolphin not finding programs. **This function is in the rightclick menu of dolphin** (if u put the files from `/other/servicemenus` in the correct place).
-There is also a pacmanhook (`/other/updateKDEcache.hook`) to speed up this process.
+There is also a pacman-hook (`/other/updateKDEcache.hook`) to speed up this process.

 **Extensions**
 - `kio-admin` (sudo for dolphin)
 - `ark` (zip/tar support)
 - `dolphin-plugins` (git/mercurial/dropbox support, needs to be activated within the *Context Menu* Settings)

+(see more in the [AchWiki Article](https://wiki.archlinux.org/title/Dolphin))

 To launch Dolphin (from the terminal) in the current directory use: `dolphin .`